Cambridge Entrepreneurship Assistance Program

-The Cambridge Entrepreneurship Assistance Program provides five (5) HUD eligible Cambridge early-stage entrepreneurs in the consumer products, clean energy, high tech, and life sciences clusters a scholarship to participate in The Capital Network’s AEP Program.
+The Cambridge Entrepreneurship Assistance Program provides six (6) HUD eligible Cambridge early-stage entrepreneurs in the consumer products, clean energy, high tech, and life sciences clusters a scholarship to participate in The Capital Network’s AEP Program.
 EDD will be taking and reviewing applications on a first come, first serve basis until May 1, 2016.

 TCN's Accelerated Education Program is a rotating six (6) month program series on fundraising education for early-state entrepreneurs.
 Four (4) months of the program is a series of educational workshops and seminars and the additional two (2) months of the program provide participants access to roundtables and pitch practices with investors.
 To learn more about The Capital Network and the Accelerated Education Program, click here.

 Some of our programs, workshops, and services are funded through Community Development Block Grants (CBDG) from the US Department of Housing and Urban Development.
 Based on HUD guidelines, the City can offer the Cambridge Entrepreneurship Assistance Program only to eligible Cambridge residents and businesses.